mr4tt/zotbot/README.md

 - [https://twitter.com/zachsilberberg/status/1588731953150275584?s=20](https://twitter.com/zachsilberberg/status/1588731953150275584?s=20)

 # general_resources
+- [How to win friends and influence repos](https://robertheaton.com/2014/07/21/how-to-win-friends-and-influence-repos/) - In my last post, I wrote about the breathless highs I experienced whilst discovering productivity systems for the first time, and the subsequent crushing lows of realising that I was just another prick with a Dymo labeller.
+I also alluded to an ingenious framework that I have been evolving over the last year, which is obviously totally different to ...

 - [2024 Habit Calendar](https://habitcalendar.co/)

 - [FutureMe: Write a Letter to your Future Self](https://www.futureme.org) - Write a letter to the future and read the public (but anonymous) letters from others.
 FutureMe has been delivering letters to the future for millions of people since 2002.